pauljickling/notes/git/git.md

 `git pull` Applies changes from origin repo branch to current working branch

+`git fetch origin pull/{pull request id}/head:{branch name}` Pulls the latest changes from a branch with an open pull request.
+Useful when you want to review changes from a pull request locally.

 `git merge {branch}` Applies changes from the argument specified branch into the current working branch.
 Git will complain if there are conflicts that need to be resolved.

 `git checkout {branch}` Switches to branch.
 Use `-b` flag for new branch.
 You can also checkout a specific commit by using the SHA id (you only need the first six characters).